These guides are AI-generated educational summaries — not legal or medical advice.

 Leaving assistive devices at home to 'not look weak'

-Why: Veterans sometimes feel embarrassed using a cane or crutches at the exam.
+Veterans sometimes feel embarrassed using a cane or crutches at the exam.
 However, assistive device use is a key DBQ data point that directly supports higher functional loss ratings.

-Do this instead: Always bring and use any prescribed or regularly used assistive devices to the exam.
+Instead: Always bring and use any prescribed or regularly used assistive devices to the exam.
 The examiner is required to document what devices you use and how frequently.
 This is objective evidence of functional impairment.

 Impact: 40%-100% range - assistive device use is a critical differentiator at higher rating levels